Confederated Salish and Kootenai Tribes: Forced west of the divide

+First contact

 The Flatheads lived now between the Cascade Range and Rocky Mountains.
 The first written record of the tribes is either from their meeting with trapper Andrew Garcia, explorer David Thompson, or the Lewis and Clark Expedition (September 4, 1805).
-Lewis and Clark came there and asked for horses but eventually ate the horses due to starvation.
+Lewis and Clark came there and asked for horses, but they eventually ate the horses due to starvation.
 The Flatheads also appear in the records of the Roman Catholic Church at St. Louis, Missouri, to which they sent four delegations to request missionaries (or "Black Robes") to minister to the tribe.
-Their request was finally granted, and a number of missionaries, including Pierre-Jean De Smet, S.J., were eventually sent.
+Their request was finally granted, and a number of missionaries, including Pierre-Jean De Smet, were eventually sent.
 The Flatheads are also located in Sula, Montana.

 The tribes negotiated the Hellgate treaty with the United States in 1855.
 From the start, treaty negotiations were plagued by serious translation problems.
-A Jesuit observer, Father Adrian Hoecken, said that the translations were so poor that "not a tenth of what was said was understood by either side."
+A Jesuit observer, Adrian Hoecken, said that the translations were so poor that "not a tenth of what was said was understood by either side."
 But as in the meeting with Lewis and Clark, the pervasive cross-cultural miscommunication ran even deeper than problems of language and translation.
 Tribal people came to the meeting assuming they were going to formalize an already-recognized friendship.
-Non-Indians came with the goal of making official their claims to native lands and resources.
+Non-Indians came with the goal of making official their claims to Native lands and resources.
 Isaac Stevens, the new governor and superintendent of Indian affairs for the Washington Territory, was intent on obtaining cession of the Bitterroot Valley from the Salish.
 Many non-Indians were already well aware of the valley's potential value for agriculture and its relatively temperate climate in winter.
 Because of the resistance of Chief Victor (Many Horses), Stevens ended up inserting into the treaty complicated (and doubtless poorly translated) language that defined the Bitterroot Valley south of Lolo Creek as a "conditional reservation" for the Salish.
 Victor put his X mark on the document, convinced that the agreement would not require his people to leave their homeland.
 No other word came from the government for the next fifteen years, so the Salish assumed that they would indeed stay in their Bitterroot Valley forever.